 Britain launches largest repatriation in peacetime history after Thomas Cook collapse

-The 178-year-old UK company filed for insolvency early Monday after eleventh-hour fund-raising talks with investors led by China's Fosun Tourism Group failed.
-The move saw all bookings, flights and package tours canceled, sparking chaos for travelers.
-In what it called the "largest repatriation in peacetime history," the government said it would work to return travelers over the next two weeks free of cost.
+The 178-year-old UK company filed for insolvency early on Monday after eleventh-hour fund-raising talks with investors led by China's Fosun Tourism Group failed.
+The move saw all bookings, flights and package tours cancelled, sparking chaos for travellers.

 The company is the highest-profile casualty of a decades-long shift in the travel business.
 The rise of discount airlines and online booking platforms has encouraged sun-starved Europeans to spurn package-tour operators and arrange their own trips, while the highly seasonal industry has suffered shocks ranging from terrorism to political turmoil.